Vonfry/dotfiles/readme.md

 - [ ] ~~termonad :: Its most feature can be done in xmonad.~~
 - [X] ~~alacritty~~ :: A good term with gpu. ~~but having some problem on my machine.~~

+Emacs is a shell as well, why not using eshell?

 ## Colorscheme

 Both solarized and dracula are terrific, so I install both and switch theme by